 Fewer false positives

 False positives are transactions conducted by honest customers but flagged as risky by anti-fraud systems.
-AI e-commerce fraud detection solutions tackle this problem.
+Using AI in e-commerce fraud detection tackles this problem.
 They analyze copious amounts of data about your users and their actions.
 This allows AI algorithms to spot exceptions and develop complex and specific rules to reduce false positives in the future.

 Leveraging big data